Eforen/FlowHS/KANBAN.md

 ## Backlog
 ### v0.1
-* [Editor][CMD] impliment redo where actions that are undone are added to the redoHistory list
 * [Editor][File Management] Add flow tabs functionality
 * [Editor][CMD] Clump command (takes mutliple other commands and runs them sequencially as a single command in the history)
 * [Editor][Store] Delete Connection from store nodes and flow (Action and Mutation)